aosman101/missing-data/README.md

 ## Structure

-├─ Missing-Data.ipynb # main lab notebook.
+├─ Missing-Data.ipynb # Primary laboratory notebook.

 ├─ README.md.

-└─ (optional) requirements.txt # pin versions if you like.
+└─ (optional) requirements.txt # You can specify the pin versions if you wish.